readyready15728/sentiment140/README.md

-The initial effort was with a pre-trained model used by Ruby library [sentimental](https://github.com/7compass/sentimental) but—no offense to the author——this did not prove up to my needs.
+The initial effort was with a pre-trained model used by Ruby library [sentimental](https://github.com/7compass/sentimental) but—no offense to the author—this did not prove up to my needs.
 I eventually chose to use naïve Bayes for this task and looked into Ruby solutions and found [nbayes](https://github.com/oasic/nbayes) which seemed simple enough, although the classification phase was very slow.
 I chose a 95%/5% train/test split for